MFast1995/simpleLib_mlf96/readme.txt

 Welcome to the University Library

-Upon opening, the program will initialize the user and documents ArrayList from the specified file (declared at the top of the University_Library class)
+Upon opening, the program will prompt the user what file they want to receive input from.
+Two options are available: text file and serial.
+Press the corresponding number to the file you want to import.
+The program will then initialize the user and documents ArrayList from the specified file.

 Once initialized, the program will ask if you are a student, faculty, or librarian, or if you want to exit the program.
 Exiting